Charlotte Moore Sitterly: Career

 On the recommendation of her mathematics professor at Swarthmore, John.
-Miller, Moore obtained a job at the Princeton University Observatory working for Professor Henry Norris Russell as a human computer carrying out calculations needed to use photographic plates in determining the position of the Moon.
-While working for Russel, Moore initially felt nervous about her inexperience, but over time her interest in astrophysics began to blossom.
+Miller and Moore obtained jobs at the Princeton University Observatory, working for Professor Henry Norris Russell as human computers, carrying out calculations needed to determine the position of the Moon from photographic plates.
+While working for Russell, Moore initially felt nervous about her inexperience, but over time her interest in astrophysics began to blossom.
 Russell and Moore researched binary stars and stellar mass, and published extensively on the subject over the years of their collaboration.
 Her research included an effort to classify 2500 stars based on their spectra.

-Although she spent five years at Princeton working under Russell, he refused to consider her a PhD, an unexceptional fact since there were no women in any of Princeton's graduate programs until 1961.
-Moore said “I was used to prejudice against women because Princeton was a man's stronghold, and a woman was really out of step there.”
-Though in 1926, Russell left his own name off a paper they worked on together and used hers alone.
+Although she spent five years at Princeton working under Russell, he refused to consider her for a PhD, an unexceptional fact since there were no women in any of Princeton's graduate programs until 1961.
+Moore said, “I was used to prejudice against women because Princeton was a man's stronghold, and a woman was really out of step there.”
+Nevertheless, in 1926, Russell left his own name off a paper they worked on together and used hers alone.

-After five years at Princeton, Moore took a leave of absence due to ill health and she moved to the Mount Wilson Observatory as part of an ongoing collaboration between Russell and research groups there.
+After five years at Princeton, Moore took a leave of absence due to ill health, and she moved to the Mount Wilson Observatory as part of an ongoing collaboration between Russell and research groups there.
 While at Mount Wilson she worked extensively on solar spectroscopy, analyzing the spectral lines of the Sun and thereby identifying the chemical elements in the Sun.
 With her collaborators, she analyzed the spectra of sunspots.
 Moore was able to deduce the temperature of sunspots to be about 4,700 kelvins.
 Her pictures from the Mount Wilson Observatory helped redetermine the new International Angstrom scale.